 Colwith Bridge.
 Two years ago – when the route used to turn right and back to Coniston – I really motored from here but this year’s easier finish back via Elterwater the red mist wouldn’t come down.
 It was as hard slog back to Grasmere.

 8 hour 42 second finish.
 Not happy at all.
 I enjoyed it but I was not happy.

 In summary, I’m still grumpy.
 I was fit enough but the tank was empty this time.
 That’s the way the mop flops sometimes.
 You should have a go, it’s a superb challenge and however you do it’s always “a good effort”.

 A quick note about kit

 I wore my Gore jacket all the way round, Sealskinz cycle hat and winter gloves.
 It was wet and not warm.
 My Shimano ST-RS685 hydraulic discs were superb.
 My tyres were Conti GatorSkins.
-Food and drink: High 5 4:1, powder (1.5 litres) decanted High 5 Isogel and Clif Bars.
+Food and drink: High 5 4:1, powder (this is an old post and the linked content no longer exists) (1.5 litres) decanted High 5 Isogel (this is an old post and the linked content no longer exists) and Clif Bars.

 Thanks to the organisers

 Paul Loftus and your gang, congrats on another superb event.
 The marshals and event centre team do a really great job and it’s for lots of really excellent charities.
 I suppose I’ll have to have another crack at hitting 7.5hrs.
 I was a lot fitter this time but slower.
 Beallach Na Ba next weekend.
 Training starts early!